 EMPLOYEE RIGHTS Facts

 A hostile work environment differs from other forms of discrimination as it involves conduct that occurs in the actual employment context.
 A hostile work environment is created when an employee is subjected to bullying, insults, or unwelcome physical contact.

 In New York, a breach of contract occurs when a party does not perform its contractually agreed-upon obligations.
 Elements that signal a cause of action for breach of contract are the formation of a contract between plaintiff and defendant, performance by the plaintiff, defendant’s failure to perform, and the resulting damage.

-Under both federal and state laws, discrimination--in the workplace, in public accommodations, in life--is not to be tolerated.
+Under both federal, state, and city laws, discrimination–in the workplace, in public accommodations, in life–is not to be tolerated.
 However, this does not mean it doesn’t happen.
-The U.S. Equal Employment Opportunity Commission (EEOC) released the total cost of workplace discrimination cases in the United States for 2020-- an alarming $439.2 million for victims of discrimination was secured as a result of discriminatory practices at the hands of private sector and government employers.
+The U.S. Equal Employment Opportunity Commission (EEOC) released the total cost of workplace discrimination cases in the United States for 2020– an alarming $439.2 million for victims of discrimination was secured as a result of discriminatory practices at the hands of private sector and government employers.

 But when you face discrimination at work or in public accommodations, you may wonder, who is there to protect me?
-At Bantle & Levy LLP, we fight for the rights of the everyday American all the way to C-suite executives who have been wronged and we look forward to serving you.Learn More
+At Bantle & Levy LLP, we fight for the rights of the everyday employee all the way to C-suite executives who have been wronged and we look forward to fighting for you.Learn More

 Fact 1: Disability Discrimination

 The Americans with Disabilities Act (ADA) was designed to help people with disabilities access the same opportunities and benefits available to people without disabilities.
 Employers must provide reasonable accommodations to qualified applicants or employees.